apecloud/kubeblocks/docs/developer_docs/integration/parameter-configuration.md

 :::note

-For KubeBlocks v0.6.0 and above, run `kbcli cluster edit-config` ti reconfigure the parameter.
+For KubeBlocks v0.6.0 and above, run `kbcli cluster edit-config` to configure the parameter.

 :::